 If the placement of objects is wrong, the colours used are jarring or everything is cluttered then, depending on the area of the house, it is believed that this will directly impact the aspects covered by that particular part of the Bagua.

-Feng shui is a huge and fascinating subject which requires in-depth study and practice but, more and more, people are realising that realising that spatial energy affects how we feel.
+Feng shui is a huge and fascinating subject which requires in-depth study and practice but, more and more, people are realising that spatial energy affects how we feel.